RandomizerAi/randomizer-contract/README.md

-# soRandom - Easy & secure randomness for smart contracts
+# Randomizer.AI - Easy & secure randomness for smart contracts

-soRandom is a Verifiable Random Function (VRF) protocol that lets contracts easily get randomness e.g. for NFT generation, drop rates, gaming etc. Smart contracts can make external calls to soRandom's `requestRandom()` function to receive callbacks that contain random bytes to their `soRandomCallback(id, value)` function.
+(Randomizer.AI)[https://randomizer.ai] is a Verifiable Random Function (VRF) protocol that lets contracts easily get randomness e.g. for NFT generation, drop rates, gaming etc. Smart contracts can make external calls to randomizer's `requestRandom()` function to receive callbacks that contain random bytes to their `randomizerCallback(id, value)` function.
 The protocol uses native ETH for fees.

 ## IMPORTANT: Before getting started
 Set the network using `yarn set-network:{network}`.
 This will copy over the desired gas price handler for the network.